Switching to F-Pulse

 4.Configure connections via the visual connection picker

-5.Set up equivalent cron schedules in F-Pulse's scheduler
+5.Set the same cron expression in F-Pulse's scheduler

 What doesn't change: Your data stays where it is.
 F-Pulse connects to the same databases, warehouses, and APIs.
 Nothing moves except the orchestration layer.